-5.1 The proposed development is for an 11m long x 7m open fronted wide cart lodge on what is currently mainly soft ground.
+5.1 The proposed development is for two detached dwellings on what is currently soft ground.

-5.2 The Brief requires a 5% sample of the footprint by trial trenching and an 8m long and 1.8m wide linear trench along the main axis of the planned structure (see trench plan below) is therefore proposed to give a larger sample and more confidence in any results.
-This will be undertaken using a minimum 1.2m wide toothless ditching bucket on a suitably sized machine operated by an experienced driver with a trench.
+5.2 The Brief requires two 15m long and 1.8m wide linear trenches across the development area to sample the PDS and the proposed trenching plan is included below which is designed to avoid soft spots where foundations will be placed.
+This will be undertaken using a minimum 1.5m wide toothless ditching bucket on a suitably sized machine operated by an experienced driver with a trench.
 The machine will be closely supervised by an experienced archaeologist as the overburden is removed in shallow spits to the top of any archaeological deposits that are present, where hand investigation will start, or to expose the underlying drift geology which will be further hand cleaned and examined.
 The spoil will be stored adjacent to the excavated trench with top and sub soil kept separate to allow for subsequent sequential backfilling.
 No trenches will be backfilled until the relevant officer at SCCAS has been consulted and should any modification to the trench layout be required due to any unforeseen circumstances, such as local services, then SCCAS will be contacted immediately.
 A metal detector search will be carried out by an experienced operator at all stages of the evaluation.
 The up cast spoil will also be closely examined for unstratified artefacts as evidence for past activity in rural areas in particular is often as evident via artefact scatters as by undisturbed archaeological deposits.